 This simple example shows how neglecting to consider user psychology can lead to decreased outcomes in digital marketing.

 In an increasingly competitive tech environment, becoming a more well-rounded professional can only help you in the long run.
 Whether your goal is to stand out from the crowd when job searching or to start your own company where you’ll need to have a “big picture” view, gaining extra skills is always a good investment.

 No matter what your job title is, if you work with technology, learning UX basics will help you optimize your day-to-day work and ensure that your projects are successful.

 Are you ready to take your professional development to the next level?
-Check out Springboard’s UX Design Course.
+Check out Springboard’s UI/UX Design Bootcamp.
 It’s a self-paced, mentor-led bootcamp that will help you master core UX skills.